-Neighborhood Activity Center - These are designated to meet the daily "convenience" goods and service needs of residents in two or three immediately adjacent neighborhoods.
+Neighborhood Activity Center - These are designated in the Albuquerque/Bernalillo County Comprehensive Plan [12] to meet the daily "convenience" goods and service needs of residents in two or three immediately adjacent neighborhoods.
 Their size would not usually exceed 10 acres and would include a mix of small scale retail/service uses, Neighborhood Park, and perhaps small institutional uses such as elementary schools.
 Access is generally by local and collector streets.